ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - Check and install required dependencies

 - Randomly send 10 encrypted files to telegram, but it only send files with up to 50MB because of limitation with Telegram bot.
+You can raise a number of files you want to send to.

 # Work in Progress